RemindShot

 • Search later by text, title, or category if you need to find it again.

 The best part is not that the text becomes readable.
-The best part is that future you does not have to reconstruct the whole story from a mysterious image and a vague feeling of guilt.
+The best part is that future you does not have to reconstruct the whole story from a mysterious image.

 FAQ